Why are so many women scared to speak out about gender politics? Why are so many ‘gender critical’ women scared to use their own name?

 I admired her no nonsense approach, her committal to the truth and her blunt belief in telling men ‘you’re not a woman‘.
 Magdalen was the first person I heard use the phrase ‘there’s no such thing as a lesbian with a penis.‘

 In what sort of world do those become controversial statements?

-I met Magdalen just once and we shared a chat.
-It wasn’t very profound.
-Later, as a group of us walked from Westminster to a bar I offered her a piggyback and she said something sarcastic.
+I met Magdalen just twice and we chatted a bit, about nothing in particular.
+On one occasion, as a group of us walked from Westminster to a bar, I offered her a piggyback and she said something sarcastic.
 She was tiny with a huge personality; articulate and incredibly funny.

 Watching Magdalen’s videos is an education in itself.

 Magdalen certainly wasn’t afraid to speak out and encouraged others to do so, towards the end of her life urging others to ‘be brave‘.

 ‘Because, as I’ve always said, there’s a lot more to worry about than being called silly names.’